 Agate gemstoneHome ➤ Encyclopedia of gems ➤ Agate gemstone

-Agate (owl eye, spectacle agate, dendrite, bastion agate, frosty agate, rainbow agate, cloud agate, flaming agate, swallow) is one of the most amazing gemstones, although it is only a kind of spread jewel quartz.
-First of all, because of the specific layered structure.
-And the drawing of these strips (and they are concentric or linear) sometimes creates amazing pictures.
-But more on that later.
+Agate (owl's eye, spectacle agate, dendrite, bastion agate, frost agate, rainbow agate, cloud agate, flaming agate, and swallow) is one of the most amazing gemstones, although it is only a kind of common gemstone quartz.
+First of all, it is due to its specific layered structure.
+Moreover, the pattern of these strips (and sometimes they are concentric or linear) sometimes creates amazing paintings.
+But about this a little later.

-Agate is known to mankind for a long time.
-And at all times this stone was appreciated by people.
-And according to one of the versions the name of the stone comes from the Greek word ahates, which in translation means "happy".
-True, according to another version, the name came from the Sicilian river Akhates, where agates were long ago mined, but I think the fans of this stone will prefer the first version.
+Agate has been known to mankind for a long time.
+And at all times, this stone was appreciated by people.
+In one version, the name of the stone comes from the Greek word ahates, which means "happy.
+However, according to another version, the name comes from the Sicilian river Ahates, where agates were extracted a long time ago, but I think fans of this stone will prefer the first version.

-The color range of the stone is very diverse - from white and yellow to green and black (now black agates have become especially popular).
-And very often the color of the strips even in one stone can be quite different.
-There are, for example, specimens with concentric colored layers similar to the eye (they are even called respectively "owl eye", "eyeball" or "spectacle agate").
-In such agates, with a width of only 1 cm, there may be about 7,000 different layers.
-Of course, such an amount of layers and colors can not be seen with the naked eye, however, these stones look very impressive and beautiful.
+The color range of the stone is quite diverse - from white and yellow to green and black (now black agates have become especially popular).
+And very often, the colors of strips can be very different even in one stone.
+For example, there are specimens with concentric colored layers similar to the eye (they are even called "owl eye," "eye" or "spectacle agate," respectively).
+In such agates, only 1 cm wide, there can be about 7000 different layers.
+Of course, it is impossible to see such a number of layers and colors with the naked eye, but these stones look very impressive and beautiful.

-Sometimes, many layers of agate are added to patterns and even paintings.
-The pattern on the stone, reminiscent of forest thickets, is highly valued by the inhabitants of the East.
-They even came up with a separate name for similar stones - moss agate.
-Agates with a tree-like pattern are called dendrites or dendritic stones (from the Greek dendron is translated as "tree").
-Alternatively, the picture can appear as if from a fog - such stones are called "frosty agates".
-Also sometimes the layers form something similar to the ancient map of some fortress - it is the fortress, fortification and bastion agate.
-Also there are other varieties of agate - cloudy, rainbow, fiery and others.
+Sometimes, numerous layers of agate look like patterns and even paintings.
+The pattern on the stone, which resembles a forest thicket, is highly appreciated by the residents of the East.
+They even invented a separate name for such stones: moss agate.
+Agates with a tree pattern are called dendrites or dendrite stones (Greek dendron means "tree").
+Or, the pattern may appear as if it were mist - such stones are called "frost agates.
+Also, sometimes the layers form something similar to an ancient map of a fortress: these are fortress, fortification, and bastion agates.
+There are also other types of agates - cloud agates, rainbow agates, flame agates and others.

-However, this is only an approximate separation.
+However, this is only an approximate division.
 After all, each pattern of each individual agate is unique.
-For example, the ancient Greek historian Pliny tells of an agate stone, named "Pyrrhus stone", in patterns of which one could see a painting with Apollo and nine muse.
-And some varieties of agate got their separate names, no less famous, for example, onyx or sardonyx.
+For example, the ancient Greek historian Pliny tells us about a stone of agate named "the stone of Pyrrhic", in whose patterns you could see a picture with Apollo and nine muses.
+And some varieties of agate got their separate names, no less famous, such as onyx or sardonyx.

-Even in ancient times agate cut out cameos - drawings with convex images.
-And the masters used the natural pattern of agate so that it favorably emphasized the picture that the artist depicted.
-Agate was made and intaglios - stones with a carved pattern, used as a seal.
-Cameos and intaglios were very popular among the nobility, and some were even framed with diamonds or other very expensive stones.
+Back in ancient times, cameos were carved from agate - pictures with convex images.
+And the masters used the natural pattern of agate in such a way that it favorably emphasized the picture depicted by the artist.
+Intaglios were also made of agate, stones with carved patterns used as prints.
+Cameo and intaglio were very popular among the nobility, and some were even framed with diamonds or other very expensive stones.